PDConSec/vsc-print/doc/manual.eng.md

 ## Prerequisites

 * Start by making sure you can print a web page from your browser.
-* To print from a remote workspace hosted on Linux, you must have `xdg-open` installed on the remote host.
-Desktop Ubuntu is ready to go out of the box.
-* Firefox is _not_ an ideal choice but if you prefer it as your default browser then you will be pleased to learn that you can you can configure printing to use a non-default browser &mdash; you can have it both ways.
 * The user as which VS Code runs must be able to establish a listening socket.

 ## First launch hassles